Suwama

-Kohei Suwama (諏訪間 幸平, Suwama Kōhei) is a Japanese professional wrestler better known simply as Suwama (諏訪魔).
-He is best known for his work in All Japan Pro Wrestling, where he is a former record eight-time Triple Crown Heavyweight Champion and a seven-time World Tag Team Champion.
-He was also part of the promotion's board of directors until his departure in early 2025.
+Kohei Suwama (諏訪間 幸平, Suwama Kōhei), also known mononymously as Suwama (諏訪魔, Suwa Ma), is a Japanese professional wrestler and executive.
+He is the founder and president of Pro Wrestling Evolution, which was created in 2023.
+He is also signed to All Japan Pro Wrestling, where he is a former record eight-time Triple Crown Heavyweight Champion and an eight-time World Tag Team Champion.
+He was also part of AJPW's board of directors until his departure in early 2025 to focus on Evolution.